WHERE BUILDINGS FAIL

 But where could a competent architect been useful?
 An architect’s value is in the design and construction documents phases, of course, but also in the construction phase.

 Of the utmost importance are the flashing and roofing details to keep the water out.
-But it does no good if the architect takes the time to design and detail these, if the contractor does not implement these in the construction.
+But it is of not use if the architect takes the time to design and detail these, if the contractor does not implement these in the construction.
 Most buildings fail by not keeping the water out.
-And if the architect had an opportunity to look at the flashing as it is being installed, then it is likely that it will be installed correctly.
+And if the architect had had an opportunity to look at the flashing as it is being installed, then it is likely that it would be installed correctly.

 Did the contractor install the windows and doors correctly?
 Did he apply sealant around all of the windows, doors, and thresholds?

-• Unbraced gable ends cause gable ends of buildings to fall
+Unbraced gable ends cause gable ends of buildings to fall.
+(You can read more about gable ends and how to save money on insurance here.)

-• Improper attachment of metal or wood to concrete beams could cause these to detach at high winds and tear off the roof
+Improper attachment of metal or wood to concrete beams could cause these to detach at high winds and tear off the roof.
+Recent construction requires metal strapping from wood members to concrete tie-beams.

 Again, an architect hired to review the on-going construction process could go a long way to prevent failures in the building or house after the project is completed.